lijichang/lijichang.github.io/_pages/about.md

 To appear in The IEEE Conference on Computer Vision and Pattern Recognition, 2024 (CVPR2024)

 - **AlignSAM: Aligning Segment Anything Model to Open Context via Reinforcement Learning**
-Duojun Huang, Xinyu Xiong, Jie Ma, **Jichang Li**, ZEQUN JIE, Lin Ma, Guanbin Li
+Duojun Huang, Xinyu Xiong, Jie Ma, **Jichang Li**, Zequn Jie, Lin Ma, Guanbin Li
 To appear in The IEEE Conference on Computer Vision and Pattern Recognition, 2024 (CVPR2024)

 - **FedDiv: Collaborative Noise Filtering for Federated Learning with Noisy Labels**